Remember the ‘olden days’ when we could go to the farm and work in groups with students? Here’s a dim distant record of a memory from February 2020!

 (Biodiversity) Conservation and Ecosystem Management – for which I am DPD – the ‘Biodiversity’ part of the name is going, but not because we don’t teach it, rather to simplify the title:

 This is probably the most practical of the courses, developing ecological knowldege alongside field skills (Phase 1 & 2 survey, species identification) and desk skills (e.g. GIS, use of R), making contacts and underpinned by rigorous yet pragmatic research skills.

 Statistics are taught assuming less confidence than the other programs, using an R interface for ease, but incorporating use of R code for those with more confidence or who wish to progress to a PhD.

 Links with local ecological and conservation employers are strong with frequest talks and visits.
 We encourage dissertations which respond to topical questions asked by these employers.

 My blog gives you a good idea of some of the things we do.
 Dr Janet Simkin and I love all areas of wildlife and conservation, but we both particularly enjoy botany.

 Ecology and Biodiversity.
 I can say less about these programs as they are outside my research group, but:

 Wildlife Management is also rigorous in terms of research relating to the subject and statistics and modelling, GIS and remote sensing but it incorporates more aspects of wildlife (particularly species).
-It has more of a global wildlife content than any of the other programmes.
+It has more of a global wildlife and policy content than any of the other programmes.
 Please also check the website for the modules.

 This gives you all the skills you need to be an ecological consultant.
 GIS, Phase1 and Phase2 survey, EIA.
 The dissertation is in the form of a consultancy project with a client.